vswarte/alt-saves/README.md

 ## Scenarios:

-### I am a player and have a set of mods that I don't want touching my vanilla savefile.
+### I am a player and have a set of mods that I don't want to touch my vanilla save file.
 Place the DLL in your modengine2 folder or any other folder, then load the DLL modengine2 using the following configuration options: